-- During 2016, we served 328 adult patients with stroke in our inpatient stroke program. - The average age of a brain injury patient was 66.
-Of these patients, 33% were 75 years or older, 25% between 65 and 74 years, 33% between 45 and 64 years, and 9% between 18 and 44 years.
-Most (60%) were males. - The patients who come to our program have limitations in at least one of the following areas: communication (understanding and speaking), moving around, performing daily self care activities, engaging in activities of domestic life (doing housework, preparing meals) and participating in community activities.

-• Our stroke specialty program includes a highly skilled, interdisciplinary team of professionals with specialized training in the medical, nursing, and therapeutic care of individuals who have had a stroke.
+- During 2017, we served 314 adult patients with stroke in our inpatient stroke program. - The average age of a stroke patient was 66.
+Of these patients, 32% were 75 years or older, 29% between 65 and 74 years, 31% between 45 and 64 years, and 8% between 18 and 44 years.
+Most (71%) were males. - The patients who come to our program have limitations in at least one of the following areas: communication (understanding and speaking), moving around, performing daily self care activities, engaging in activities of domestic life (doing housework, preparing meals) and participating in community activities. - Our stroke specialty program includes a highly skilled, interdisciplinary team of professionals with specialized training in the medical, nursing, and therapeutic care of individuals who have had a stroke.
 Your physician is also a specialist in treating persons who have had a stroke.

-• Last year, our patients received an average of 3.6 hours of physical, occupational, speech-language pathology, psychology, and/or recreational therapy per day delivered by a licensed/certified therapist or practitioner.
+• Last year, our patients received an average of 3.4 hours of physical, occupational, speech-language pathology, psychology, and/or recreational therapy per day delivered by a licensed/certified therapist or practitioner.